Eating, drinking and nightlife

 Drinking in public is illegal – this is strictly enforced.
 It’s also worth noting that while drinking and driving anywhere in the world is a terribly bad idea, it is especially so in Dubai.
 There is a zero tolerance policy regarding people driving while intoxicated.
 Just being caught will incur a heavy fine and could even result in jail time.
 If you are involved in an accident while intoxicated you will be fined, serve a prison sentence and then be deported.

-During the month of Ramadan (approx. 27 May 2017 - 25 June 2017 & 16 May 18 - 14 June 18. - subject to change), locals will fast during the day.
+During the month of Ramadan (15th May - 14th June 2018 & 05 May 19 - 04 June 19 - subject to change)., locals will fast during the day.
 As such, there may be some restrictions on drinking outlets and some restaurants may be closed.
 However, you’ll still have a variety of dining options within your resort – speak to your travel consultant for more information.

 Dubai and the Emirates Travel Guides